Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 Devices
 ^^^^^^^

-In order to perform the inference of a model on hardware, the corresponding ``Model`` object must first be mapped on a specific ``Device``.
+In order to perform model inference on hardware, the corresponding ``Model`` object must first be mapped on a specific ``Device``.

-The Akida ``Device``represents a device object that holds a version and the hardware topology of the mesh.
+The Akida ``Device`` represents a device object that holds a version and the hardware topology of the mesh.
 The main properties of such object are:

 - its `hardware version <../api_reference/akida_apis.html#hwversion>`__,